-PEDS 307, Pediatric Neonatal-Perinatal Medicine Elective (NNICU) Students spend two weeks on the step-down service, followed by two weeks on the intensive care service.
+Pediatric Neonatal-Perinatal Medicine Elective (NNICU) Students spend two weeks on the step-down service, followed by two weeks on the intensive care service.
 On each service students attend medical rounds and follow neonatal patients and write progress notes under close supervision.
 Students attend delivery room resuscitations and stabilizations, and prenatal consultations.
 On both services, students attend general and student-oriented educational conferences as well as radiology rounds.
 Students also pursue independent study on topics in neonatology and make brief presentations to the clinical team.
 Additional opportunities, such as attendance at outpatient developmental follow-up exams, are available to students based on interest.
-One student every four weeks.
-Directors: C. Bruno, S.M.
+One student every four weeks; a two-week tailored rotation is available.
+Director: C. Bruno; Associate Director: S.M.
 Peterec